-NOTE: In some organizations, this layer is also called value added service layer or service abstraction layer.
+8.2.2.2.2.3 Vertical specific services layer

+A service at this layer provides certain application layer service functions, which is specific for certain vertical application.

+In 3GPP, the application specific service includes 3GPP TS 23.255 [22] for UAV, or 3GPP TS 23.286 [21] for V2X.

+8.2.2.2.4 3GPP user communication service layer

+It provides another type of service layer services, which mainly refers to the legacy user-orient operator applications, like IMS voice, SMS.
+These applications can also be exposed as the services to a third-party application.

+The APIs specified in 3GPP includes 3GPP TS 23.228 [24], or 3GPP TS 23.239 [23]

-8.2.2.2.3 3GPP network connection layer
+8.2.2.2.4 3GPP network connection layer

-The smallest granularity services that a 3GPP network layer function entity or OAM function entity, or a 3GPP UE is able to support e.g., 3GPP network connectivity services, QoS control, 3GPP position, IMS voice call, SMS, slice creation/updating/deletion.
+The smallest granularity services that a 3GPP network layer function entity or OAM function entity, or a 3GPP UE is able to support e.g., 3GPP network connectivity services, QoS control, 3GPP position, slice creation/updating/deletion.

 Network functions and capabilities defined at this layer are designed generally to serve multiple applications/scenarios.